-2.1 Role of digital inclusive finance
+2.1.
+Role of digital inclusive finance

 By using digital technology and innovative financial products and services, it reduces the cost and increases the availability of financial services, helping individuals and enterprises who have difficulty in accessing services in the traditional financial system, illustrating that digital inclusive finance plays an important role in providing financial inclusion.
-It not only provides convenient payment and transfer methods, but also helps individuals and enterprises to more easily access loans and credit services, promoting household economic growth and enterprise development.
-In addition, digital inclusive finance utilizes ABCD2 technologies to provide accurate risk assessment and management tools, reducing lending and investment risks.
-At the same time, it also provides financial education and consulting services to help people improve financial literacy and better manage their finances.
+It not only provides convenient payment and transfer methods, but also helps individuals and enterprises to more easily access loans and credit services, promoting household economic growth and enterprise development (Yi and Zhou 2018).
+In addition, digital inclusive finance utilizes ABCD3 technologies to provide accurate risk assessment and management tools, reducing lending and investment risks.
+At the same time, it also provides financial education and consulting services to help people improve financial literacy and better manage their finances (Jiao et al 2015).